jorisperrenet/BachelorThesis/README.md

-# BachelorThesis
+# Methods for reducing error in approximations of the Rayleigh integral
-The uncompiled version of my Bachelor Thesis at the TUDelft
+The uncompiled version of my Bachelor Thesis at the TUDelft.

+# To be published.